TuckerRasbury/Kickstarter-Analysis/README.md

 In short, we found that campaigns supporting theater and more specifically plays launched in April, May, or June (or Q2 of a year) with a goal of approximately $5,000 would likely obtain 3/5ths of that amount or more and received more money per average pledge.
 However, we found that the higher the goal amount the lower the average amount per pledge.

 ---
-I recommend that Louise categorizes her work under theaters and subcategorizes it as a play, putting the goal around 5,000 depending on her funding needs.
+I recommend that Louise categorizes her work under theater and subcategorizes it as a play, putting the goal around 5,000 depending on her funding needs.
 Most importantly, the campaign should be launched in Q2 of the year.
 Outcomes change materially before and after Q2.

 ---
 ##Analysis